MicrosoftDocs/fabric-docs/docs/get-started/workspaces.md

 With the integration of Azure Data Lake Gen 2 storage, you can bring your own storage to dataflows, and establish a connection at the workspace level.
 Read [Configure dataflow storage to use Azure Data Lake Gen 2](/power-bi/transform-model/dataflows/dataflows-azure-data-lake-storage-integration) for more detail.

 After the connection with Azure Log Analytics (LA), activity log data is sent continuously and is available in Log Analytics in approximately 5 minutes.
-Read more about [Using Azure Log Analytics](/power-bi/transform-model/log-analytics/desktop-log-analytics-overview) for more detail.
+Read [Using Azure Log Analytics](/power-bi/transform-model/log-analytics/desktop-log-analytics-overview) for more detail.

 ### System storage